 What being in debt feels like to us Moms

-As I said above, I talked to Moms about how their debt makes them feel, all over a very official medium, Facebook :).
+As I said above, I talked to Moms about how their debt and financial challenges makes them feel, all over a very official medium, Facebook :).
 People tend to be very blunt on the internet, so I take their feelings and emotions about their financial stress to be entirely authentic and a bit raw.

 I’m going to give it to you unfiltered, not softened, or sugar-coated.
 Because this is real life, this is what being in debt feels like…

 - feeling that I’ll never be able to pay it off

 - my body gets sick from the stress levels